-HealthStream's products and services are organized into three segments-Workforce Solutions, Patient Experience Solutions, and Provider Solutions-that collectively help healthcare organizations meet their ongoing talent management, training, education, assessment, competency management, compliance, provider credentialing & privileging management, and provider enrollment needs.
+During the year ended December 31, 2017, HealthStream's products and services were organized into three segments-Workforce Solutions, Patient Experience Solutions, and Provider Solutions-that collectively help healthcare organizations meet their ongoing talent management, training, education, assessment, competency management, compliance, provider credentialing & privileging management, and provider enrollment needs.
 HealthStream's solutions are provided to a wide range of customers within the healthcare industry across the continuum of care.
+On February 12, 2018, the Company divested its PX business to Press Ganey for \$65.5 million in cash, subject to adjustment based on the working capital of such business as of the closing.
+This sale of the PX business resulted in the Company's complete divestiture of the Company's patient experience solutions business segment.